 Do Employees Really Prefer Using Their Personal Credit Cards?

-The finding that most surprised us was how many employees want to use their personal cards for company expenses.
+Given the results listed above, we wondered if it was true that employees prefer using personal cards.
 Credit card points are great, but they come with an undue burden of adding hundreds or thousands of dollars to a personal statement.
-And a closer look at who feels that burden most acutely might surprise you.
-[Read our new Business Spender Sentiment Survey for all the details.]
+We reached out to 500 business spenders (people who travel for work or make other purchases) to find out how they really feel.
+Read our new Business Spender Sentiment Survey for all the details.

 TO THE POINT: